-3. Current Exchange Arrangements
+2. Current Exchange Arrangements

 - a.
 At present there is little organized exchange of intelligence among the Latin American nations.
 There is a limited amount of informal exchange, often on a basis of personal relationships between government officials having a community of interest with respect to a particular matter. - b.
-The Central Intelligence Agency has established working liaison arrangements in those Latin American countries where such relations have been considered to be in the best interest of the United States.
-Most of the intelligence concerning subversion in Latin America available to the CIA is derived from covert operations or through contacts with another intelligence or security This inhibits the passing of such information service. to agencies of a third country.
+The Central Intelligence Agency has established working liaison arrangements in some Latin American countries where such relations have been considered to be in the best interest of the United States.
+Most of the intelligence concerning subversion in Latin America available to the CIA is derived from covert operations or through contacts with another intelligence or security service.
+This inhibits the passing of such information to agencies of a third country.
 There is, however, a substantial amount of intelligence available from overt or non-sensitive sources which can be provided to other countries.
-In 1962, CIA received information reports from | | services with which liaison is maintained in Latin America and released reports to recipients.
+In 1962, CIA received information reports from services with which liaison is maintained in Latin America and released reports to | | recipients.
 Intelligence items exchanged included collated studies, weekly intelligence reviews, name traces and travel reports. - c.
-The U.S. Army, through its attaches, currently has an informal arrangement involving bilateral exchanges of intelligence with Argentina, Colombia, Ecuador, Uruguay, Peru, Paraguay and Venezuela. mation provided by the Army has been concerned with subversive personalities, communist infiltration, weapons movements and related matters.
+The U.S. Army, through its attaches, currently has an informal arrangement involving bilateral exchanges of intelligence with Argentina, Colombia, Ecuador, Uruguay, Peru, Paraguay and Venezuela.
+Information provided by the Army has been concerned with subversive personalities, communist infiltration, weapons movements and related matters.
 Reciprocal intelligence received has been of small value.
 The Army also provides selected information on subversive activities to Brazil, Chile, Guatemala and Mexico, without reciprocation.
-The Navy has established a Navy-to-Navy program for the exchange of intelligence among nine South American navies and the U.S. Navy.
-The U.S. Air Force, through its attache system in Latin America, likewise has an exchange program.
-This is accomplished on an informal basis and is bilateral in nature.
+The Navy has established a Navy-to-Navy program for the exchange of intelligence among nine South American navies, the Mexican Navy and the U.S. Navy.